 For outdoor storage, a canvas cover should be used to prevent "sweating".
+One method is to build a frame over the boat to support the canvas.
+It should be a few inches wider than the boat so the canvas will clear the rails and allow passage of air.
 The cover should be fastened securely so that winds cannot remove it or cause it to chafe the boat.
 A poor covering job will eventually cost more than the price of a well-made cover.